Skip to main content

 As mentioned, emotional health refers to how well we manage our emotions and, for many, their stress levels and coping mechanisms aren’t always the healthiest.

 According to a 2021 Yale study, chronic stress can shorten one’s lifespan by accelerating their biological age.
-That said, study participants who showed higher levels of emotion regulation and self-control were more resilient to the effects of stress on aging.
+That said, study participants who showed higher levels of emotional regulation and self-control were more resilient to the effects of stress on aging.

 Regarding poor emotional regulation, some people may turn to coping mechanisms like emotional eating, smoking cigarettes or drinking alcohol as a way to relieve stress.
 However, these habits can increase the risk for many conditions that include disordered eating, type 2 diabetes, heart disease, and cancer.